St Andrew's Cathedral, Sydney: Restoration of the cathedral: 1968-present

 By 1970 a more comprehensive plan addressing maintenance was required as problems had accelerated.
 The architects Anchor Murray and Woolley were engaged to prepare a report which was presented to the cathedral chapter in February 1972.

 A synopsis of the report sets the basis for the work that took place over 15 years.
 The report addressed the structure, fabric, fixed furnishings and interior elements.
 Ancher Mortlock and Woolley reported again in 1979.
 All work was carried out in conjunction with the National Trust and the government architect.

 Expenditure on restoration totalled approximately 1.2 million dollars.
 No further work took place until 1990 when a detailed maintenance study was prepared by Partridge and Davies, architects.
 This study detailed a long term maintenance program addressing small scale works on a long-term basis rather than large scale projects.
 Work has since been carried out by craftsmen and tradespeople on the basis of funds available.
 It is hoped a long term stonework program be developed over the next year which is urgently required.

 In 1999 work to the building reversed the orientation and reinstated the surviving Edmund Blacket fitout and removed all of the 20th-century fitout.

 The cathedral continues to play a significant role in the community and maintain a role in the ceremonial life of the people of New South Wales, one of the most recent being the state funeral of Charles Perkins, Aboriginal politician and activist and each year several thousand tourists visit.
 Numerous volunteers offer assistance for activities and administration, including guides who give tours of the cathedral.
 Increasingly St Andrew's draws its members from the wider metropolitan area.
 The principal use of the church continues to be for church services - ordinary and special services for the community and organisations and "occasional" services - baptisms, weddings and funerals.
-It is important to note that the cathedral and chapter house hold a collection of furniture, fixtures, artefacts and memorials that reflect the history of the building and the personalities and some items from churches throughout the world.
+The cathedral and chapter house hold a collection of furniture, fixtures, artifacts and memorials that reflect the history of the building and the personalities and some items from churches throughout the world.

 The Reverend Boak Jobbins (1947-2012) played a prominent role in St Andrew's Cathedral restoration.
 He was committed to the project and the stonemasons even carved a likeness of his head into the stonework on the roof.